-After authorization, RAM users can access the relevant resources through the console or the API.
-RAM users can also switch identities after logging on to the console, or call AssumeRole to obtain the role token (STS) to act as a relevant role and manipulate related resources as the role.
+After being authorized, RAM users can access the relevant resources through the console or APIs.
+RAM users can also switch identities after logging on to the console, or call the AssumeRole API to obtain the role token (STS) to act as a relevant role and operate related resources as the role.

-If a RAM user is allowed to assume a role:
+If a RAM user is allowed to assume a role, the user can:

-After logon, the user can use the Switch Role operation to switch from the current logon identity to a role identity.
-In this way, the user can use the permissions of the newly selected role to perform operations on resources.
+- Perform the Switch Role operation to switch from the current logon identity to the role identity.
+Then, the user can use the role permissions to operate resources.

 For more information about roles, see Role.

-For the application that calls cloud service APIs to perform resource operations, you create a RAM user account for this application and grant it relevant permissions.
-Then, create an AccessKey for this RAM user, which is used by the application to call cloud service SDKs and APIs.
+If your application need to call cloud service APIs, you need to create a RAM user account for the application and grant it relevant permissions.
+Then, create an AccessKey (AK), which can be used by the application to call cloud service SDKs or APIs.

-The following is an example of the OSS service.
-Assuming that the RAM user is authorized to access a bucket, you can then use the OSS client tool ossbrowser to access the specified bucket.
+The following uses OSS as an example.
+Assume that a RAM user is authorized to access a bucket.
+Then, you can use the OSS client tool ossbrowser to access the bucket.

-- Open ossbrowser and set the account and password to AccessKeyId and AccessKeySecret, respectively.
+- Open ossbrowser and set the account and password to the RAM user's AccessKeyId and AccessKeySecret, respectively.

-- After logging on, enter the ossbrowser interface.
-Select the Authorized Bucket tab and click Add to add an authorized bucket.
-Then, you can manipulate the content of the authorized bucket.
+- Click Authorized Bucket and click Add to add an authorized bucket.
+Then, you can operate the bucket.